ElevatedUnderdogs/MuxLiveStreameriOS/README.md

 - Since the text is disconnected and random, I have a temptation to reflect that in the models, which would demonstrate adherance to the specifications but wouldn't demonstrate an understanding of modeling and structures.
 I think I am going to opt for adherance to the specifications in favor of demonstrating something for the sake of demonstrating something.

+# Process #
+1. Create the inanimate UI for the two View Controllers and a tab view.
+2. Implement the animation for the stream view from HomeViewController to DetailViewController.
+3. Implement the streaming.
+4. Add an AVPlayer as a subView to the moving view.